William J. Kenealy, S.J., Professor

 The inaugural holder of the William J. Kenealy, S.J.
 Chair, Professor Repetti is co-author of the texts, Partnership Income Taxation, Introduction to United States International Taxation, Federal Wealth Transfer Taxation, Problems in Federal Wealth Transfer Taxation, and Tax Aspects of Organizing and Operating a Business.
 He is also a contributing author to the treatises, Comparative Income Taxation: A Structural Analysis and to The International Guide to Partnerships.

-In 1999, Law School students from all three classes voted Professor Repetti to be the first recipient of an award for excellence in teaching.
-Courses currently taught by Professor Repetti are individual income tax, corporate tax, estate and gift tax, partnership tax and international tax.
-He has also previously taught corporations, business planning, charitable organizations and accounting for lawyers.
+Professor Repetti was featured as a “Master Teacher” in Boston College Magazine in 2011 and Law School students from all three classes voted him in 1999 to be the first recipient of an award for excellence in teaching.
+Courses currently taught are individual income tax, corporate tax, estate and gift tax, partnership tax and international tax.